libling/sbt-hackling/README.md

 ## TODO

+* dependency lock file as part of the libling
 * transitive resolve of liblings, via dependency lock file
 * resolve commits by tags and branches
+* evicting conflicting revisions coming from the same tree

 ## Inspirations